shackbarth/how-to/async/README.md

 ```

 If you're coming from a classical background you might be inclined to try
-to capture some sort of return value from sendFooToCallback, like
+to capture some sort of return value from sendContentToCallback, like

 ```javascript
 var sendContentToCallback = function (callback) {